rindjon/devops_final_project/README.md

     2. Copy the aws_access_key_id to "AWS_ID"
     3. Copy the aws_secret_access_key to "AWS_SECRET"
 3. Create S3 buckets
+    1. backend bucket - create the bucket
+    2. Photos bucket - create the bucket
-    1. Photos bucket - allow public access and Add the correct policy (see how in the comment inside infra/modules/s3/main.tf)
+    3. Photos bucket - allow public access and Add the correct policy (see how in the comment inside infra/modules/s3/main.tf)
-    2. Photos bucket - upload the photos
+    4. Photos bucket - upload the photos
 4. in infra folder: ti -> tp -> ta
 5. Manually Verify runner runs with the new github Runner's SSH key
 6. Give the EC2 of the k8s_cluster security IAM of "labInstanceProfile"